 The growing availability of ICT in sub-Saharan Africa offers the possibility to complement and enhance HIV prevention, treatment, care and support services and programmes.
 But there is scant evidence of what works and why in this newly emerging area.

-There are four things we’re doing in this project to use ICT in HIV programming for MSM and transgender people:
+There are four things we did in this project to use ICT in HIV programming for MSM and transgender people:

-- Evidence – we will complete the first ever evidence review on the use of ICT in HIV programming with and for MSM and transgender people in sub-Saharan Africa.
+- Evidence – we completed the first ever evidence review on the use of ICT in HIV programming with and for MSM and transgender people in sub-Saharan Africa.

-- Communication – we will convene community practitioners, policy makers and other stakeholders to strengthen the abilities of those in resource-limited and hostile environments.
+- Communication – we convened community practitioners, policy makers and other stakeholders to strengthen the abilities of those in resource-limited and hostile environments.

-- Blueprint – we will integrate ICTs appropriately across our African programming and provide a blueprint for others to do so.
+- Blueprint – we integrated ICTs appropriately across our African programming and provide a blueprint for others to do so.

-- Innovation – we will catalyse new ICT solutions to emerging problems in consultation with community members.
+- Innovation – we catalysed new ICT solutions to emerging problems in consultation with community members.

-The main output of this programme so far is an evidence map which documents examples of ICT use to supplement HIV services for the most marginalised people.
+The main output of this programme was an evidence map which documented examples of ICT use to supplement HIV services for the most marginalised people.

 Will you help us end aids?

 I would like to make a donation of:Please enter the amount you would like to donate, ie: '10.00'